 - Read the information in the side panel, then select SAVE AND SEND EMAIL.

 The double opt-in confirmation email is sent to the contact, and they're temporarily removed from your address books and stored in the Pending contacts area until they confirm their opt-in using the link in the confirmation email.

-After a contact has clicked the confirmation link, that contact will be added back to the address book and their opt-in type will be updated to 'Verified double'.
+After a contact has confirmed their opt-in, they’re added back to your address books with their opt-in type updated to Verified double.

 Sending a campaign with a double-opt-in link to an address book or segment